loyfael/loyfael/README.md

 </div>

 ![350422756-ce9dbd5c-6162-4af4-abd2-311c1d62f8d9](https://github.com/user-attachments/assets/696aa490-6386-4d96-b9c6-128b6ddbc469)
-I'm a Software engineer from France.

-I've loved computers since childhood, playing games like Rayman, Dofus, and World of Tanks.
-My real journey into coding began in 2018 while playing Minecraft.
-I started with Java, creating plugins and eventually running my own server.
-In late 2021, I transitioned from a career in mechanics to web development, learning PHP, Javascript, ReactJS, and Symfony.
-I earned my diploma with a focus on backend development, though I still have room to grow on the frontend.
+Hi, I'm a software engineer from France with a strong focus on backend development and a passion for building useful, well-crafted tools.

+My journey with computers began in childhood through games like Rayman, Dofus, and World of Tanks.
+In 2018, Minecraft sparked my interest in programming.
+I started coding in Java, creating plugins and eventually managing my own server.
+That hands-on experience quickly turned into a real drive to build and improve digital systems.
+In 2021, I made the switch from mechanics to web development.
+I studied PHP, JavaScript, React, and Symfony, earning a diploma with a specialization in backend.
+Since then, I've worked on a wide range of projects, mostly in web development, while continuously improving my frontend skills.

-Currently, I work for a small web agency, where I am involved in various projects, gaining valuable experience.
-My future goal is to become a freelancer, seeking the freedom to earn my living independently.<br>
+Today, I work at a small web agency where I contribute to real-world client projects.
+My long-term goal is to become a freelancer and build a career around independence, flexibility, and meaningful work.<br>

 ---